bitprj/BitCamp/Serverless-Functions/week3/README.md

 Create an HTML webpage that allows the user to submit an image and submit by pressing a button.
 - The step by step runthrough is located in the [issues folder](https://github.com/bitprj/Bitcamp-Serverless/blob/master/week3/homework/issues).
 Follow the issues numerically to complete the project.
 - Any starter and solution code is in the [code folder](https://github.com/bitprj/Bitcamp-Serverless/tree/master/week3/homework/code/solution) in homework.

+### :question: How will this help students?

+This livestream shows how to connect frontend (the basic HTML/CSS website students create) to the backend, their HTTP trigger Azure Function.
+The students can then apply this to their own Emotion Reader project by creating a static website, using it to call their Azure Function, and finally displaying the received data on the webpage.